insthync/AndroidSimpleScreenRTMP5/README.md

 # AndroidSimpleScreenRTMP5
-Experiment Screencast by RTMP Project
+Sample Screencast by RTMP Project

+This project is required: https://github.com/pedroSG94/rtmp-rtsp-stream-client-java